-- 2.1.2.1.
+2.1.2.1.
 At World and Continental Championships, judges will be invited to apply for selection, irrespective of their nationality, based on their previous RI performance data as recorded in the CIVA Judges Performance Database (JPD).
 New judge applications for those without International RI performance data can be made by NACs or individuals, but must be accompanied by current RI data produced by the FPS scoring system at a National Competition (not necessarily in their own country).
 These applications must be made by the deadline published by the President of CIVA in the year in which the Championships are to be held.
 Judges are subsequently selected in accordance with procedures established by CIVA.
 The selection process includes a ranking of judges by the RIs in the JPD from past Championships.
-Up to seven selected judges are considered to be CIVA Judges.
+Up to ten judges can be selected, except for Yak 52 where the maximum shall be seven judges.
 The contest organiser shall provide accommodation, food and local transport to them and their assistants, with no entry fees.
-Additional judges and assistants, making the total number of judges up to a maximum of 10, may be selected for the event, but costs associated with these officials need not be covered by the organiser.
-A maximum of two judges per NAC may be appointed.
-Final selection will be ratified by the Bureau of CIVA. - 2.1.2.2.
-For international competitions, International Judges will be invited by the organizers
+A maximum of two judges per NAC may be appointed when a full panel is supported by CIVA and the organiser (10 for Unlimited and Advanced; 7 for Yak-52/Intermediate; 10 for Glider Championships).
+If less than the maximum is supported, then a maximum of one judge per NAC may be appointed.
+Final selection will be ratified by the Bureau of CIVA.